 Python developer salary – NYC

 Surprisingly, PayScale doesn’t mention New York and the Python developer salary in NYC.
-According to other sources, such as Indeed.com, the city still ranks high in terms of salary.
+According to other sources, such as Indeed.com, the city still ranks high in terms of Python salary.
 Plus, it seems to have plenty of open Python positions.

 Still, Python developer salary in NYC is lower than in San Francisco or Los Angeles.
 No wonder California is said to be the fastest to add tech jobs.